cassio-rossi/Libraries/Sources/StorageLibrary/StorageLibrary.docc/GettingStarted.md

-# Getting Started with StorageLibrary
+# Getting Started

-Learn how to integrate and use StorageLibrary in your iOS, macOS, watchOS, or visionOS app.
+Integrate and use StorageLibrary in your app.

 ## Overview

-StorageLibrary provides three main storage solutions:
+StorageLibrary provides three storage solutions: ``DefaultStorage`` for UserDefaults, ``SecureStorage`` for keychain operations, and ``Cookies`` for HTTP cookie management.
-- **DefaultStorage** for simple UserDefaults operations
-- **SecureStorage** for secure Keychain operations
-- **Cookies** for HTTP cookie management

 ## Installation